Nastel/jkool-client-java-api/README.md

 That's it!!
 Any problems or concerns, please email us at (`support at jkoolcloud.com`).

 ###Important note
 This sample code showcases some basic examples of using jKool Rest API. jKool can handle very complex application interactions.
-For example, it is built with the ability to correlate events and track transactions among multiple applications.
+For example, it is built with the ability to correlate events and track transactions across multiple applications.
 This can be used for complex tracking and analytics.

 ###Streaming with Curl
 Data can also be streamed into jKool using Curl.
 Below is an example: